syncfusion-content/maui-docs/MAUI/PDF-Viewer/Printing-PDF-files.md

 {% endhighlight %}
 {% endtabs %}

-Also, SfPdfViewer provides another way to print using the `PrintDocumentCommand`.
+Also, SfPdfViewer provides another way to printing through command binding using the `PrintDocumentCommand`.
 This makes printing easier, especially when used with buttons.

 {% tabs %}
 {% highlight xaml %}